Teaching English in Vietnam

 Teaching English in Vietnam is the place to be if you want unique landscapes, amazing cuisine, and be around warm and welcoming people.

 Teaching English in Vietnam is the place to go if you want unique landscapes, amazing cuisine, and be around welcoming people.
 There always seems to be something to do.
-If you want to sightsee, it’s easy to travel anywhere in southeast Asia from Vietnam.
+If you want to do sightseeing, it’s easy to travel anywhere in southeast Asia from Vietnam.
 But there’s already such a diverse history and things to see and do in Vietnam.

 The majority of locals are friendly and welcoming.
 This includes your students who are usually fun and eager to learn.
 Local food is amazing and cheap.
-But international restaurants are mostly only available in larger cities Hanoi, Ho Chi Minh, or Da Nang.
+But international restaurants are mostly only available in larger cities like Hanoi, Ho Chi Minh, or Da Nang.

-A TEFL certificate, an undergraduate degree, and police background check are required for a work permit.
+A TEFL certificate, an undergraduate degree, and a police background check are required for a work permit.
 But it is possible to find work without having these things, It’ll just be harder.
-It will also depend what time of year you plan to travel to Vietnam.
+It will also depend on what time of year you plan to travel to Vietnam.
 The demand for English teachers is year-round without any peak hiring times.